nerveband/whatsapp_voice_transcription/README.md

 ### Server Environment Configuration

 If you're running on a server or VPS (like DigitalOcean, AWS, etc.), WhatsApp may block connections from these IP ranges.
-To improve connection reliability on servers:
+This is a common issue as WhatsApp actively blocks server IP addresses to prevent automation.

+#### Basic Server Setup

 1. Set `SERVER_ENV=true` in your `.env` file:
    ```